mnot/I-D/stakeholder-rights/draft.md

 draft) or the protocol specification itself, documenting stakeholders in the WG charter has considerable benefits, since it clarifies their relationships up-front.

+Inevitably, documenting and interpreting the stakeholder roles will become controversial; this is to be expected, and is still preferable to avoiding the discussion.

 # Erosion of Rights